 This trip is definitely not for everyone.
 Probably not even the majority.
 Think long an hard before you attempt it.
 Don’t get talked into it by someone else.
 At 16 miles round trip this is nearly twice the distance you did from the trail head to the village.

-If you are remotely reluctant, explore some of the closer side trips.
+If you are remotely reluctant.
+Listen to that voice in your head.
+Explore some of the closer side trips.
 Your common sense is probably trying to tell you something.
 There is plenty to see and do other than this long trek.

 We need your info for this page.
 Your suggestions, trail notes, photos, etc